wangziqi2013/wangziqi2013.github.io/_posts/2018-04-09-Using-Dym-Adj-of-Serialization-Order-for-Real-Time-DBMS.markdown

 with its write set, then the lower bound of the interval is set to the old lower bound or the broadcasted commit timestamp. whichever is larger.
 The FOCC-style interval adjustment serializes reading transactions with the transaction just committed, as if the commit operation logically happens after all uncommitted reads, and before all uncommitted writes.
-If in any case after the adjustment, the interval closes, i.e. the upper bound crosses the lower bound, then the current transaction must abort as it can no longer serialize with committed transactions.
+If in any of the above cases, the interval closes after the adjustment, i.e. the upper bound crosses the lower bound, then the current transaction must abort as it can no longer serialize with committed transactions.
+Otherwise, if a committing transaction passes validation, it enters write phase, in which all dirty values are written back and timestamps of data items are updated accordingly.